AgnesHendrickx/MTE/documentation/artdem.rst

 | The final step involves plotting a trajectory through the :func:`art_DEM.generate_pathfile` function, which calculates xy-coordinates for a series of observational points situated approximately at the center of the domain.

 | It should be noted that the flat bottom method results in varied depths throughout the domain, influenced by the topography's extent and slope.
-Such variability complicates the subtraction of a zero topography domain, which should ideally have a consistent thickness corresponding to the area beneath the central observation path.
+Such variability complicates the subtraction of a zero topography domain, which should ideally have a consistent thickness corresponding to the depth beneath the central observation path.
 In our approach with topography from a DEM, this thickness is computed from the average path height and minimum height of the DEM topography.
 However, using this technique that may not be universally valid.
 It is only effective if the observation path is located in the middle of the domain and orientated perpendicular to the slope.
 Additionally, it presupposes that the area's slope (within the entire spatial extent of the domain) dominates over the local topographical variations along the path.

 .. _vis_art_DEM:
 .. figure:: figures/vis_art_DEM.png